-Dontol homofita () You pay Dental benefits (continued) High Option Standard Option Other Dental Services Routine cleaning including scaling and polishing Two oral examinations per person, per calendar year Two topical fluoride applications per calendar year (children up to the age of 16) Regular X-rays Palliative emergency services Space maintainers (for deciduous teeth only) Pulp vitality tests Consultation by a dental consultant Panoramic X-rays (1 every 3 years) Note: Benefits are limited to \$1,000 per person per All charges PPO: Nothing until benefits stop at \$1,000 (No deductible) Non-PPO: Any difference between our allowance and the billed amount and all charges after the Plan has paid \$1,000 (No deductible) calendar year.
-Not covered: All charges All charges Dental appliances, study models, splints and other devices or services associated with the treatment of temporomandibular joint (TMJ) dysfunction.
-The Charges The charges
+Accidental injury benefit You Pay Dental benefits (cont.)
+High Option Standard Option • Two oral examinations per person, per calendar year All charges PPO: Nothing until benefits stop • Two topical fluoride applications per calendar year (children up to the age of 16) at \$1,000 (No deductible) Non-PPO: Any difference Regular X-rays between our allowance and the Palliative emergency services billed amount and all charges after the Plan has paid \$1,000 • Space maintainers (for deciduous teeth only) (No deductible) Pulp vitality tests Consultation by a dental consultant • Panoramic X-rays (1 every 3 years) Note: Benefits are limited to \$1,000 per person per calendar year.
+Not covered: All charges.
+All charges.
+Dental appliances, study models, splints and other devices or services associated with the treatment of temporomandibular joint (TMJ) dysfunction

-Section 5(i) Non-FEHB benefits available to Plan members
+Non-FEHB benefits available to Plan members